Hormone receptor-positive breast cancers need estrogen and/or progesterone (female hormones that are produced in the body) to grow.

-Aromatase inhibitors lower estrogen levels in the body by blocking aromatase, an enzyme that converts other hormones into estrogen.
+Aromatase inhibitors are hormone therapy drugs that can slow or stop the growth of hormone receptor-positive tumors.
+They lower estrogen levels in the body by blocking aromatase, an enzyme that converts other hormones into estrogen.
+This prevents the cancer cells from getting the hormones they need to grow.

-Like tamoxifen, aromatase inhibitors are used to treat metastatic and early breast cancers that are hormone-receptor positive.
+Like tamoxifen, aromatase inhibitors are used to treat early and metastatic breast cancers that are hormone receptor-positive.
 Aromatase inhibitors include:

 Unlike tamoxifen, aromatase inhibitors are only used to treat postmenopausal women.